 So, instead of making some general “Stress Less” resolution, let’s turn this into some concrete resolutions that will actually help you manage stress better throughout the year, instead of just for 3 days, like:

 Get the picture?

 You need to make these resolutions actionable.
-If you don’t, you’ll end up wasting 2019 wondering why you didn’t get anything done like you had hoped.
+If you don’t, you’ll end up wasting the next year wondering why you didn’t get anything done like you had hoped.
 Prepare yourself and be specific.
 Write down your goals.
 Get a buddy to hold you accountable.
 Start small.
 You can do this!
-Now, go and kick 2019’s butt.
-Tell the New Year I sent you!

 Worthy, Inc. operates from 45 W 45th St, 4th Floor New York, NY 10036